MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/miner.md

 ## Mining Made Easier

 - You can speed up mining by purchasing a drilling vehicle from the Reveille Dealership (use /gps start revdealership).
-- Klondike is a mining town where you can reside and mine, or you can mine in the wild.
+- There are no mining towns, you are able to mine in the wild however!

 ## Getting Started After Passing the Exam